micmejia/bible-dump/AMPC/Matthew/Matt 16.md

-Then Peter took Him aside [^l]to speak to Him privately and began to reprove and [^m]charge Him sharply, saying, God forbid, Lord!
+Then Peter took Him aside to speak to Him privately and began to reprove and charge Him sharply, saying, God forbid, Lord!
 This must never happen to You!